Ronald-0001/OXMySql_CSharp/README.md

 # oxsql
 * include/oxmysql.cs is a class you can include to your project for easy use
-* example code can be found below for each
+* example code can be found below for each function
 ---
 ```cs
 // example insert